-Based on The Plan for Promotion of Medical Research and Development regulated by the government, Japan Agency for Medical Research and Development (AMED) has advanced medical research and development centered on 9 key projects.
-AMED iD3 (Innovative Drug Discovery and Development) Catalyst Unit was granted in September 2017 as a unit of Infrastructure Program for Drug Discovery Seeds Development in Drug Discovery and Development, which is one of the 9 key projects of AMED.
+Based on The Plan for Promotion of Medical Research and Development regulated by the government, Japan Agency for Medical Research and Development (AMED) advanced medical research and development centered on 9 integrated projects during AMED’s First Midterm– to Long Term Plan from April 1, 2015 to March 31, 20201).
+AMED iD3 (Innovative Drug Discovery and Development) Catalyst Unit was granted in September 2017 as a unit of Infrastructure Program for Drug Discovery Seeds Development in Project for Drug Discovery and Development2), which is one of the 9 integrated projects.3)

 AMED iD3 Catalyst Unit is operated by Professor and department chief, Masatoshi Hori, Department of Veterinary Pharmacology, Graduate School of Agricultural and Life Sciences of the University of Tokyo, and his staff.
 The Unit is responsible for public relations activities and plays a role of information dissemination hub of AMED Drug Discovery Booster.

 The Unit will disseminate information on achievement of the iD3 Booster Program, Translational Science (TS) and Regulatory Science (RS) aiming at collaboration and promotion of TS and RS which bridge a gap between diversifying medical products and technologies.to develop the products.

 |1)||From April 1, 2020, AMED’s Second Midterm- to Long Term Plan was launched.
 AMED was reorganized and currently 6 integrated projects are advanced.|